f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/nodeapply.png

 Next, we will paste the Public SSH key to access the site.
-Note that if you don't have a key, you can generate one using the <code>ssh-keygen</code> command and then display it with the command <code>cat ~/.ssh/id_rsa.pub</code>.
+Note that if you don't have a key, you can generate one using the *ssh-keygen* command and then display it with the command *cat ~/.ssh/id_rsa.pub*.

 .. figure:: assets/publicsshkey.png